Xyverle/MattPack/README.md

 # MattPack
-A texture pack made by MattBatWings (https://www.youtube.com/c/Mattbatwings) that is being updated every version by me.
+The texture pack used by mattbatwings.

+mattbatwings did not create any of these textures.
+This is an accumulation of multiple packs such as [VanillaTweaks](https://vanillatweaks.net/picker/resource-packs/) and [Codecrafted](https://codecrafted.net/)